RaghaviPreeti/SOC-Level-01/technical-analysis/README.md

 - **Detection-Relevant Observations**
   Mapping observed traffic patterns and behaviors to detection logic, highlighting how packet analysis and rule-based detection support investigation and response.

-The files within this directory focus on technical observations and analytical reasoning derived from network and web traffic analysis, with emphasis on visibility, detection, and investigation within a SOC context.